Prospo Logo

 2 min read

-The Balance Sheet shows a client's assets and liabilities projected year by year, from the current year through 40 years into the future.
-It is generated automatically from the client's Fact-Find data — no manual data entry is needed on this page.
+The Balance Sheet projects a client's assets and liabilities year by year, from the current year out 40 years.
+It generates automatically from the client's Fact-Find - no manual entry needed on this page.

 Opening the Balance Sheet